CircleEducation/circle-education-local/hire/matthew-carter.md

 jobtitle: Software Developer

 location: Tampa, FL
-blurb: "Building the web one piece at a time”
+blurb: "Building the web one piece at a time"

 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page

 skills:
   - JavaScript
   - SQL